-Currently, just 55 percent of parking is utilized every day in downtown Omaha.
+Currently, it is estimated that 4 million square feet of space is taken up by vacant parking stalls during peak daytime hours.
 All this extra parking is taking up valuable real estate where employers could locate.
 Imagine if those empty parking stalls could be transformed into businesses, with jobs.

 If more people are relying on public transportation to get to and from work, that means less demand for parking, fewer cars on the road (a shorter commute for those who do choose to drive) and more room for business growth in the urban core.

 A streetcar attracts talent and emerging generations prefer it.

 Today, the health of our local economy is greatly dependent on millennials and boomers — these are the two largest generations and they are critical to future growth and community competitiveness given their personal mobility, disposable income, potential for new household formation and their importance as a vital talent pool for the economy.

 Omaha is far behind many cities that are rapidly attracting well-educated, millennials — 28 cities to be exact — and a lack of transit likely has an impact on that trend.
 Studies show that the majority of millennials are willing to move to another city if this means better access to transportation options.

 The percentage of millenials and boomers who say affordable and convenient transportation alternatives to the car are at least somewhat important when deciding where to live and work is significant.